Introduction

 Materials and Tools You Will Need

-- Bonding agent (appropriate for your project)
+- Bonding agent (suitable for your project)

 - Paint roller or brush

-- Mixing container (if using a powder form)
+- Mixing container (if using powder)

 - Stirring stick or mixer